quay/clair/Documentation/reference/config.md

 #### &emsp;webhook: \<object\>
 ```
 Configures the notifier for webhook delivery

+If the global "Auth" key is populated with a PSK stanza the
+webhook will be signed by a JWT issued by "clair-notifier"
 ```

 #### &emsp;&emsp;target: ""
 ```
 URL where our webhook will be delivered